 Xplenty has more than 100 pre-built connections you can choose from, including Amazon S3, Amazon Redshift, Google BigQuery, SFTP, Google AdWords, Salesforce, PostgreSQL, and MongoDB—just to name a few.

 Add the necessary credentials to your data source and get connected within seconds.

 Step 4: Build Your ETL pipeline

-The interface is incredibly easy to use.
-Dev invested a lot of time creating a product that would be user friendly for data engineers and BI users alike.
+Xplenty calls ETL pipelines "packages," and it's incredibly easy to get started building them.
+The Xplenty development team clearly invested a lot of time creating a product that's user-friendly for data engineers and BI users alike.

 Step 5: Execute your ETL pipeline

-Create a cluster (infrastructure) to execute the job.
-As the end user, I decided how much resources I wanted to allocate by dragging a button.
-This is my favorite Xplenty feature because it was so easy to scale up or down depending on data volume and/or complexity of the transformation.
+Next, create a cluster (infrastructure) that will execute the job.
+As the end user, I can decide how much resources I want to allocate just by dragging a slider.
+This is my favorite Xplenty feature—it's so easy to scale up or down, depending on the data volume and/or the complexity of the transformation.

-With the ability to read incremental data loads, why not automate the ETL process and simplify life?
-(So I did).
+With Xplenty's ability to read incremental data loads, why not automate the ETL process and make life even simpler?
+(So I did.)

-There were a few other steps in between - for example, defining the business logic within each transformation component, but it typically took under an hour to set up a package and execute it.
-Certainly more efficient than spending countless hours coding, or reading through pages and pages of documentation on existing ETL platforms.
+There were a few other steps in between (for example, defining the business logic within each transformation component).
+It typically takes under an hour to set up an Xplenty package and execute it.
+That's certainly more efficient than spending countless hours coding, or reading through pages and pages of documentation on existing ETL platforms.